hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-healthcareservice-intro.md

-{% include note-healthcareservice.md -%}

 See [Comparison with other national and international IGs](comparison.html) for a comparison between AU Core profiles and profiles in other implementation guides.

 ### Usage scenarios

 The following are supported usage scenarios for this profile:

-- Query for basic information about a healthcare service by name or identifier
+- Query for basic information about a healthcare service by identifier, type or name
 - Record or update basic information for a healthcare service
 - Read information about a healthcare service referenced by another resource